-ESS National Law or Policy Gap Measures to bridge the gap To avoid or minimize community exposure to project-related traffic and road safety risks, diseases and hazardous materials.
+• To avoid or minimize community HIV/AID's Prevention and Control Act risks and impacts as outlined exposure to project-related traffic and road safety risks, diseases and hazardous materials.
 To have in place effective measures to address emergency events.
 To ensure that the safeguarding of personnel and property is carried out in a manner that avoids or minimizes risks to the project-affected communities.
 ESS 5: Land Acquisition, Restrictions on Land Use and Involuntary Resettlement The Objectives of ESS 5 are: To avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives.
 To avoid forced eviction.
-To mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by providing timely compensation for loss HIV/AID's Prevention and Control Act In general, some aspects of the ESS 4 are either fully or partially addressed across the existing sector legislations and regulations.
+To mitigate unavoidable adverse social and economic impacts from land In general, some aspects of the ESS 4 are either fully or partially addressed across the existing sector legislations and regulations.
 GOK has an elaborate legal framework on land issues.
 It comprises: Land Act, 2012, Land Registration Act, 2012 National Land Commission Act, 2012.
 Land has been classified into: (a) Public Land; (b) Private Land; and (c) Community Land.
-GOK land laws do not have provisions for compensation of people/entities for temporary loss of access to productive assets or those without title deeds/leases. risks and impacts as outlined in the ESMF and will be mainstreamed in subsequent subproject ESMPs and C-ESMPs.
+GOK land laws do not have provisions for compensation of people/entities for temporary loss of access to productive assets or those without title deeds/leases. in the ESMF and will be mainstreamed in subsequent subproject ESMPs and C- ESMPs.
 This ESMF adopts both the GOK land laws and ESS5.
-Where gaps exist, ESS5 will apply. of assets at replacement.
-ESS6: Biodiversity Conservation and EMCA environment impact assessment The requirements of ESS6 are The application of EES6 to Sustainable Management of Living Natural broadly to include all forms of habitats, broadly addressed through the EIA bridge the gap and categorize Resources biodiversity, heritage and ecosystems. process. habitats and requirements The Objectives of ESS 6 are: "Environment" means the totality of all materials whether in their natural state or modified or changed by human; their ESS6 categorizes habitats in three main group, namely Natural , Modified , and Critical habitats, and for projects to be implemented in these habitats.
+Where gaps exist, ESS5 will apply. providing timely compensation for loss of assets at replacement.
+ESS6: Biodiversity Conservation and Sustainable Management of Living Natural Resources The Objectives of ESS 6 are: EMCA environment impact assessment broadly to include all forms of habitats, biodiversity, heritage and ecosystems.
+"Environment" means the totality of all materials whether in their natural state or modified or changed by human: their The requirements of ESS6 are broadly addressed through the EIA process.
+ESS6 categorizes habitats in three main group, namely Natural , The application of EES6 to bridge the gap and categorize habitats and requirements for projects to be implemented in these habitats.